 Not only is this vegan kefir smoothie loaded with healthy probiotics and plant based nutrients, it is gluten free, dairy free, egg free, soy free, and sugar free, and tastes absolutely spectacular.
 This smoothie is also perfect for those people who do not like the taste of kefir.
 You can't taste it at all.
 I have found this blend wonderful for children.
 However, if you are partial to the tart kefir flavour, reduce the amount of almond milk in the recipe.

-As I said yesterday in my almond milk kefir post, kefir is incredibly potent, and you don't really want to consume more than about a cup a day.
+As I said yesterday in my almond milk "kefir" post, cultured milk is incredibly potent, and you don't really want to consume more than about a cup a day.
 So, it is best to reduce the almond milk, rather than increase the amount of kefir in this recipe.
 Particularly, if you have not included kefir in your diet regularly.
 I always recommend introducing kefir into the diet with 1/4 cup a day, until the body can tolerate it.
 Then slowly increase to a cup a day.